noam-sc/web-activity-time-tracker/README.md

 ![image](https://github.com/Stigmatoz/web-activity-time-tracker/assets/23387046/6ea4547e-8bc6-4df7-ba0c-b5b330117270)

-If you have suggestions or problems using the extension, please [submit a bug or a feature request](https://github.com/Stigmatoz/web-activity-time-tracker/issues).
+If you have suggestions or problems using the extension, please [submit a bug or a feature request](https://github.com/noam-sc/web-activity-time-tracker/issues).

 # Chrome Web Store

-Web Activity Time Tracker is available via the official [Chrome Web Store](https://chrome.google.com/webstore/detail/web-activity-time-tracker/hhfnghjdeddcfegfekjeihfmbjenlomm).
+Web Activity Time Tracker is not yet available via the official Chrome Web Store.

 # Install as an extension from source